secureblue/secureblue.github.io/content/INDEX.md

 Fedora is one of the few distributions that ships with selinux and associated tooling built-in and enabled by default.
 This makes it advantageous as a starting point for building a hardened system.
 However, out of the box it's lacking hardening in numerous other areas.
 This project's goal is to improve on that significantly.

 For more info on BlueBuild, check out the [BlueBuild homepage](https://blue-build.org/).

 # Customization

 If you want to add your own customizations on top of secureblue, you are advised strongly against forking.
 Instead, create a repo for your own image by using the [BlueBuild template](https://github.com/blue-build/template), then change your `base-image` to a secureblue image.
 This will allow you to apply your customizations to secureblue in a concise and maintainable way, without the need to constantly sync with upstream.

-# FAQ

-If you're encountering a problem or have a question, please consult the [FAQ](FAQ.md).
-If you can't find your answer there, please ask in the support channel on Discord.
+## Development

+For local Development [building locally](/contributing#building-locally) is the recommended approach.

 # Sponsor

-Sponsorship options are on the [Donate](DONATE.md) page.
+Sponsorship options are on the [Donate](/DONATE) page.
 All donations are appreciated.
 Sponsors get a role on the Discord if desired.
-If you've donated but haven't yet been tagged with the role, please reach out to me.
+If you've donated but haven't yet been tagged with the role, please reach out to RoyalOughtness.

-# Contributing

-Follow the [contributing documentation](CONTRIBUTING.md#contributing), and make sure to respect the [CoC](CODE_OF_CONDUCT.md).

-## Development

-For local Development [building locally](CONTRIBUTING.md#building-locally) is the recommended approach.

 ## Community

-Opening issues is preferred, but [Discord](https://discord.gg/qMTv5cKfbF) is available as well.
+Opening [GitHub issues](https://github.com/secureblue/secureblue) is preferred, but [Discord](https://discord.gg/qMTv5cKfbF) is available as well.